-8 Best Practices to effectively manage Accounts Receivable
+8 Best Practices to Improve your Accounts Receivable Management

 Proper accounts receivable management has a significant impact on the revenue and cash flow of your business.

 Done efficiently, you'll receive timely payments, happy client relationships, and high liquidity for your business.
 Poor management, however, can lead to wasted staff time, accounting errors, lost revenue, and poor cash flow.

 Follow these 8 tips to improve your accounts receivable management and make payment collection effortless and efficient.

 👉 Need a quick reminder of what accounts receivables management is and its objective?
 Skip to the end of this article.

 1. Use Electronic Billing & Online Payments

 Ditch paper, snail-mail billing, and paper checks.
 Those are easy to lose and time-consuming to track.
 Instead, switch to an electronic invoicing system that lets clients make payments easily online.

 Integrate your billing and payments.
 This automates your record-keeping, so there’s less for you to keep track of, and decreases the chances of human error.

 Use invoicing software with integrated payment processing, so clients can click right from their bill to initiate a payment, and the system can automatically record payment for you (cash application).
 This also lets you set up options for customized, systematic follow-up when payments are late.
 Your business can stay on top of collecting payments, while keeping communications tailored to each customer, without any wasted time.